karlwilcox/website-build/pages/info.md

 The build system is the Linux 'make' command with some embedded bash scripts to do things like thumbnail generation.

-The page theme is [FEELING RESPONSIVE][4] by phlow.
+The page theme is [FEELING RESPONSIVE][4] by phlow, although quite heavily modified.
+I've also used the [Robroy lightbox][5].

 ## Copyrights

-All written content is my original work, unless otherwise stated and remains copyright Karl R. Wilcox 2025.
+All written content is my original work, unless otherwise stated and remains copyright Karl R. Wilcox 2025, 2026

 For articles and general topic pages images, diagrams, photographs etc. are my own work unless otherwise stated.